zishinew/Hearth-AI/README.md

 Hearth AI analyzes real estate images to identify accessibility barriers and generates AI-powered renovation visualizations with cost estimates.
 Whether you're a property buyer, seller, or accessibility advocate, AccessiVision helps you visualize how any property can be made more accessible.

+Meet Jo!
+Jo is 60.
+He's getting a bit old, and wants to downsize and buy a nice house for him and his wife to reside in for the foreseeable future.
+But again, Jo's a bit old, so he's starting to experience some physical challenges.

+Jo, like many other people his age, is trying his best not to let his age affect what he can or cannot do.
+He wants to be able to move around his house freely, while also maintaining enough space in his house to have personal space when needed.

+We built hearth. to analyze listings on Realtor.ca to detect flaws in accessibility throughout and around the house.
+First, we (legally) scrape the data from Realtor.ca, then use Google Gemini API to identify accessibility barriers and create renovation visualizations and cost estimates.

+Users simply enter a Realtor.ca listing URL and wait a few minutes for the visualization of the potential accessibility renovations, as well as the thought process and costs behind them.

 ## ✨ Features

 - **🔍 AI-Powered Analysis**: Uses Gemini 3 Flash to detect accessibility barriers in property images